After Service Watering Instructions

 Benefits:

-1. Virtually no water loss for the sun’s evaporation
+1. Virtually no water loss from the sun’s evaporation

-2. Watering at night or right before you can leave your lawn vulnerable to a fungus due to dark and damp conditions
+2. Watering at night or right before can leave your lawn vulnerable to a fungus due to dark and damp conditions.

-3. Turf is already cool so there is no shock from cool water on a lawn that has been in the shade all-day
+3. The turf is already cool so there is no shock from cool water on a lawn that has been in the sun all day

 Germination

-Seed should begin to germinate in about 7-14 days.
+Seed should begin to germinate in about 14-21 days.
 The seed will not all germinate at once.
 Maximum germination will not occur until mid-February of next year.
 BE PATIENT.
-Germination typically takes 14-21 days but can take longer depending on the weather.
-Seedlings are very susceptible to drying out and dying because they have not rooted properly in the soil
+Germination typically takes 14-21 days but can take longer, depending on the weather.
+Seedlings are very susceptible to drying out and dying because they have not rooted properly in the soil.

 Keep leaves off